Saint Anthony Falls Laboratory: CloudIA

 behavior on a smaller scale.
 Liquid or solid micro-particles can be dropped in at adjustable rates and are tracked by multiple high-speed cameras and a high-repetition laser.
 CloudIA is also fully transparent to allow live visibility.

 EOLOS

 A wind energy consortium that is partnered with many organizations that range from small companies to government agencies like the U.S. Department of Energy.
 Ongoing research projects deal with wind farm siting, condition-based monitoring, control system optimization, aeroelastic modeling, drag and noise reduction methods, radar interactions with wind farms, power electronics, and gear boxes.

 Other research facilities

 SAFL also has a number of other specialized research facilities that include multiple flumes, channels, tanks and basins of varying shapes and sizes depending on the research project.

 Education and outreach

 Public lectures

-During the academic year, SAFL hosts weekly seminars on various topics related to environmental, geophysical and biological fluid mechanics and engineering featuring presenters from academia, government agencies and industry.
+During the academic year, SAFL hosts biweekly seminars on various topics related to environmental, geophysical and biological fluid mechanics and engineering featuring presenters from academia, government agencies and industry.
 These seminars are free and open to the public.

+Tours

+SAFL hosts both public and private facility tours.
+During the summer, public tours are listed on the University of Minnesota's Events Calendar with registration information.
+Private tours can be requested for groups of 6 or more on SAFL's tour website.
+Private tours are prioritized for educational or professional groups with connections to SAFL research.